leesheppard/toy_robot/README.md

 * `REPORT` announces the `X,Y` and `F` of the robot.

 The file is assumed to have `ASCII encoding`.
 It is assumed that the `PLACE` command has only one space, that is `PLACE 1, 2, NORTH` is an invalid command.
 All commands must be in upcase, all lower and mixed case commands will be ignored.

+### Project Management

+To assist in breaking down solutions with the project Git integration with [Trello](https://trello.com/b/uEvy02ax/toy-robot) has been implemented.

 ### Contact